Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetization, Mobility, and Resistive Properties

-\item{The next altitude of interest is where ions start to become mobile and $k_{in}\approx 1$ and $k_{en} \gg1$.
+\item{The next altitude of interest is where ions start to become mobile and $k_{in}\approx 1$ and $k_{en} \ll1$.
 This is the higher peak in the Pedersen mobility, where $\mu_{P}=\mu_{H}=1/2$, and the perpendicular current is equally Pedersen and Hall current.
 However, unlike at the lower peak in the Pedersen mobility, at this upper peak $\sigma_{P}\approx \sigma_{H} \ll \sigma_{\|}$ and there is significant anisotropy in the conductivities (this will be important for plasma-neutral heating, as discussed in later sections).}

-\item{Just above the upper Pedersen mobility peak, $\mu_{P}>\mu_{H}$, $\sigma_{P}>\sigma_{H}$, and the perpendicular current is mainly the Pedersen current in the $\mb{E}^{\mb{V}_{n}}_{\perp}$ direction and $\sigma_{H}<\sigma_{P}\ll \sigma_{\|}$. }
+\item{Just above the upper Pedersen mobility peak, $\mu_{P}>\mu_{H}$, $\sigma_{P}>\sigma_{H}$, and the perpendicular current is mainly the Pedersen current in the $\mb{E}^{*}_{\perp}$ direction and $\sigma_{H}<\sigma_{P}\ll \sigma_{\|}$. }

-\item{Finally, at the highest altitudes where collisions with neutrals have fallen sufficiently, the electrons and ions are completely magnetized, and $k_{en}, ~ k_{in} \gg 1$. { Here $\mb{J}_{\perp}$ is almost entirely an ion Pedersen current, and $\sigma_{H}< \sigma_{P}<\sigma_{\|}$. }} \end{itemize} This discussion of currents not only highlights the similarities between the two atmospheres, but allows for a discussion of the conversion of electromagnetic energy into particle kinetic energy, via the $\mb{E}\cdot\mb{J}$ term, as will be discussed in a later section on energy transfer. }
+\item{Finally, at the highest altitudes where collisions with neutrals have fallen sufficiently, the electrons and ions are completely magnetized, and $k_{en}, ~ k_{in} \gg 1$.
+In this region $\mu_{p} \sim \mu_{H} \sim 0$, $\mb{J}_{\perp}\approx0$ and $\sigma_{H}< \sigma_{P}<\sigma_{\|}$. } \end{itemize} This discussion of currents not only highlights the similarities between the two atmospheres, but allows for a discussion of the conversion of electromagnetic energy into thermal and kinetic energy, via the $\mb{E}\cdot\mb{J}$ term, as will be discussed in a later section on energy transfer. }